Want the best of VICE News straight to your inbox? Sign up here.

-US president Donald Trump is apparently not bothered about the prospect of contracting COVID-19, the disease caused by coronavirus.
+President Donald Trump is apparently not bothered about the prospect of contracting COVID-19, the disease caused by the novel coronavirus.
 But given how many people he’s come into contact with who’ve been diagnosed with the disease or quarantined, he probably should be.

 On Thursday, the White House said that Trump and Vice President Mike Pence wouldn’t be tested for coronavirus and would not self-quarantine after meeting in Florida with a top aide to Brazillian president Jair Bolsonaro who tested positive just days later.